Birth Injury and Pregnancy

 Baby suffered brain damage during childbirth

-Mrs X was admitted to hospital just after midnight in labour with her first baby.
+Mrs X was admitted to hospital in labour with her first baby just after midnight.
 She was 10 days past her expected delivery date.
 A belt was placed on her abdomen so the baby’s heart rate could be monitored.
-The results showed the baby’s heart rate to be persistently fast in which circumstances the monitoring should have been continued.
-It was however discontinued.
+The results showed the baby’s heart rate to be persistently fast.
+In these circumstances, the monitoring should have been continued.
+It was, however, discontinued.
 Further monitoring took place between 04.12 and 05.12 and the results were, again, concerning.
-At this point a foetal blood sample should have been taken.
-This would have showed whether the baby was receiving sufficient oxygen.
+At this point, a foetal blood sample should have been taken.
+This would have shown whether the baby was receiving sufficient oxygen.
 No such sample was taken.
 Later, the mother’s waters were broken and meconium (faeces of the baby) was seen.
 This can be evidence of a distressed baby.
 By 06.25 the baby’s heart rate was so concerning action should have been taken.
-As it was a decision to deliver by caesarean section was taken too late and when born it was found the baby had suffered a prolonged period without sufficient oxygen.
-This caused brain damage with the outcome the child has physical and cognitive disabilities.
+The decision to deliver by caesarean section was taken too late and, when born, the baby was found to have suffered a prolonged period without sufficient oxygen.
+This caused brain damage, resulting in physical and cognitive disabilities.

-The claim was settled in a seven figure sum and annual payments to ensure the child receives the care and support required for the rest of their life.
+The claim was settled for a seven-figure sum and annual payments to ensure the child receives the care and support required for the rest of their life.

-Delay in delivery resulting in death of the baby
+Delay in delivery resulting in the death of a baby

-The Claimant was admitted to hospital, in labour, when just over 33 weeks into her third pregnancy.
-This was considered to be a high risk pregnancy.
-She had been discharged only a few hours earlier after having been admitted three days previously as her waters had broken.
-Monitoring of the baby’s heart had commenced very quickly following admission and less than 30 minutes later the heart trace was indicating the baby was struggling.
-A decision to perform a caesarean wasn’t however taken until about 22 minutes later and it was a further 82 minutes before the baby was actually delivered.
+The Claimant was admitted to hospital, in labour, just over 33 weeks into her third pregnancy.
+This was considered to be a high-risk pregnancy.
+She had been discharged only a few hours earlier having been admitted three days previously as her waters had broken.
+Monitoring of the baby’s heart had commenced very quickly following admission and less than 30 minutes later the heart trace indicated the baby was struggling.
+A decision to perform a caesarean wasn’t made until about 22 minutes later; it was a further 82 minutes before the baby was delivered.
 Sadly he was born in a very poor condition requiring nearly 15 minutes of resuscitation and significant intensive care.
 He passed away at only 10 months of age.
-He was struggling due to a serious infection which had developed in the placenta as a result of premature breaking of the Claimant’s waters.
-Unfortunately she hadn’t been given antibiotics which may have avoided, or at least reduced the effects of, the infection.
+He was struggling due to a serious infection which had developed in the placenta as a result of the premature breaking of the Claimant’s waters.
+Unfortunately, she hadn’t been given antibiotics, which may have avoided, or at least reduced the effects of, the infection.

-The claim was eventually settled through mediation in the amount of £40,000.00 compensation.
+The claim was eventually settled through mediation resulting in £40,000 compensation.

 Failure to perform an episiotomy during childbirth

-The doctor delivering the baby should have performed an episiotomy (surgical cut) given he was using forceps and it was likely to be a difficult delivery as the baby was coming down the birth canal facing up rather than down.
-There was also a failure to control the head of the baby which came out suddenly and it was argued the fourth degree tear could have been avoided had an episiotomy been performed and the head been properly controlled.
+The doctor delivering the baby should have performed an episiotomy (surgical cut) given that he was using forceps and it was likely to be a difficult delivery because the baby was coming down the birth canal facing up rather than down.
+There was also a failure to control the baby’s head, which came out suddenly.
+It was argued the fourth-degree tear could have been avoided had an episiotomy been performed and the head been properly controlled.

-The baby was fine but the client suffered very unpleasant and embarrassing symptoms as a result of the tear which are likely to be permanent.
+The baby was fine but the client suffered unpleasant and embarrassing symptoms as a result of the tear, which are likely to be permanent.
 Her case was settled as a result of mediation.